-≥ 0 ₹ WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+≥ o ≌ WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
 WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
-75 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) • Uses a variety of equipment, which may include light vehicles (cars.
-Knowledge Qualifications Valid EB driver's license vans, etc.) office equipment such as Basic Computer Literacy • Grade 12 • computer pnotocopier, etc.; Assists on the following: Basic Safety Principles Knowledge of applicable regulating EB Drivers Licence Security Clearance • Execution of inspections and Act/measures Medical Certificate investigations of vehicles and drivers; and Basic knowledge of prosecuting procedures.
-Training Issuing summons and executing Skills ■ None • Performs inspection functions; Ability to perform routine tasks Experience Assists with collection of statistical Numeracy 1 year driving experience data; Literacy Issues summons; Ability to operate equipments • Compiles reports and keep records and registers: Basic application of the National Road Traffic Act Road Traffic • Gives evidence in court for any Management Corporation Act transgression, when required; and Criminal Procedure Act • Patrols roads and Investigates roadworthiness of vehicles.
-Basic issuing of summonses Communication • Receives instruction/guidance on several closely related subjects areas which are straightforward: Routine and verbal exchange of information which require helpfulness and politeness Solves problems through the Enforcement of NRTA and CPA, application of standing instructions or procedures; wnich requires assertiveness and fairness • Decision making is confined to job holder, but could influence others; • Plans in respect of own work and
+52 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Uses a variety of equipment, which may include light vehicles (cars, Knowledge Qualifications Valid EB driver's license Clean criminal record vans, etc.) office equipment such as Basic Computer Literacy • Grade 12 • Assists on the following: basic safety Principles Knowledge of applicable regulating Security Clearance • Execution of inspections and Act/measures Medical Certificate investigations of vehicles and drivers; and Basic knowledge of prosecuting procedures.
+Training Issuing summons and executing Skills ■ None • Performs inspection functions; Ability to perform routine tasks Experience • Assists with collection of statistical Numeracy 1 year driving experience data; Literacy Issues summons; Ability to operate equipments • Compiles reports and keep records and registers: Basic application of the National Road Traffic Act Road Traffic • Gives evidence in court for any Management Corporation Act transgression, when required; and Criminal Procedure Act Patrols roads and Investigates Basic issuing of summonses Cadword and Cad Cado.
+Communication Receives instruction/guidance on several closely related subjects areas Routine and verbal exchange of information which require helpfulness and politones which are straightforward; ATO been ATOMOSION - • Solves problems through the application of standing instructions or Enlorcement of INCLA and OFA, which requires assertiveness and procedures; fairness • Decision making is confined to job holder, but could influence others; - Plans in respect of own work and

 WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-WHAT ARE THE STATUTORY REQUIRED IN YOUR JOB?
-(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) may influence work of others; and Standard interaction with clients on procedures and basic policy matters.
+WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?

+(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS /EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES)

+may influence work of others; and

+Standard interaction with clients on

+procedures and basic policy matters.